sankar-vs/Employee-Payroll-Service-JDBC/README.md

 #### Ability to remove Employee from the Payroll
 ### Use Case:13.1 MultiThread Concept
 #### Ability to add multiple employees to payroll DB
+### Use Case:13.2 MultiThread Concept
+#### Ability to add multiple employees to payroll DB using Threads, as to get a better response time